leuas/Vrdndi/README.md

 # Vrdndi

-Vrdndi (Verdandi) is a full-stack recommendation system that process your media data (Youtube currently) to provide personal feed base on what you did previously in your computer (i.e dynamicly change the feed base on time and previous app history)
+Vrdndi (Verdandi) is a full-stack recommendation system that processes your media data (currently YouTube) to provide a personal feed based on what you did previously in your computer (i.e dynamically changing the feed based on time and previous app history)

-The primary goal of this project is not to increase your watching time in your feed like other recommendation system.
-It's the opposite, minimize your watch time, increase your productivity but keep your interest still
+The primary goal of this project is not to increase your watch time in your feed like other recommendation systems.
+It's the opposite: minimize your watch time and increase your productivity, but keep you interested
->For current constraints, see [ Limitation section](#limitation)

 > ⚠️ **Note:** Vrdndi is currently in **Alpha**.
-The core features are functional, but the main model training pipeline is still being tested on different device.
+The core features are functional, but the model architecture is still experimental.
+Real-world performance is unverified due to lack of data.
+For more detail, see [Limitation](#limitation)

 ![PyTorch](https://img.shields.io/badge/PyTorch-%23EE4C2C.svg?style=plastic&logo=PyTorch&logoColor=white)
 ![Streamlit](https://img.shields.io/badge/Streamlit-FF4B4B?style=plastic&logo=Streamlit&logoColor=white)